kynan/fenics14/slides.md

 ???

-Firedrake uses same concepts as DOLFIN:
-* Functions defined on FunctionSpaces defined on a Mesh
-* Implemented i.t.o.
-PyOP2 data structures
+Firedrake uses same concepts of Functions defined on FunctionSpaces defined on a Mesh as DOLFIN, however all of these are implemented in terms of the PyOP2 data structures I showed earlier:
 * Function's data stored as PyOP2 Dat
 * Dat defined on the DOFs DataSet of the FunctionSpace (defined on the nodes Set)
 * Mesh holds sets of cells, exterior/interior facets
 * FunctionSpace holds Maps from cells, exterior/interior facets to nodes

 ---